ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring satire of tech keynote clichés
+   - Exploring how hype is manufactured on stage
    - Finding the satirical angle
    - Making it relatable and timeless